The wrist is a very important joint in the body as we use it hundreds of times during the day.

 Wrist pain is a common symptom stemming from various health conditions and injuries that affect the wrist.
-It can result from sudden injuries like sprains or fractures, as well as from chronic issues such as repetitive stress, arthritis, and carpal tunnel syndrome.
+It can result from sudden injuries like sprains or fractures, as well as from chronic issues such as repetitive stress, arthritis, and carpal tunnel syndrome (CTS).

 Most cases of wrist pain are mild and can resolve with rest and at-home treatment.